DataDog/documentation/content/en/continuous_integration/pipelines/custom_tags_and_measures.md

 <div class="alert alert-warning">CI Visibility is not available for the selected site ({{< region-param key="dd_site_name" >}}).</div>
 {{< /site-region >}}

+## Overview

-The custom tags and measures commands provide a way to add user-defined text and numerical tags to your CI Visibility pipeline traces.
-These tags can be used to create facets (string value tags) or measures (numerical value tags).
-Facets and measures can then be used to search, graph, or monitor the pipelines.
+Use the custom tags and measures commands to add user-defined text and numerical tags to your pipeline traces in [CI Pipeline Visibility][11].
+You can use the [`datadog-ci` NPM package][1] to add custom tags to a pipeline trace or a job span, in addition to adding measures to a pipeline trace or a job span.
+From these custom tags and measures, you can create facets (string value tags) or measures (numerical value tags).

+You can use facets and measures to filter, create visualizations, or create monitors for your pipelines in the [CI Visibility Explorer][10].

 ## Compatibility